 This year, with falling inflation bolstered by support from the US Federal Reserve, consumers might be more inclined to open their wallets for exciting game titles and possible AI-driven enhancements.

 Esports Viewership Trends

-Esports is a subset of GVC content and is defined by Insider Intelligence as organized gaming competitions among professional players and teams.
-While in-person sporting events were delayed for months due to the pandemic, esports continued with online tournaments—allowing it to gain media coverage and viewers.
+Esports is a subset of gaming video content and is defined by Insider Intelligence as organized gaming competitions among professional players and teams.
+Although esports gained significant coverage and viewers during the pandemic, while in-person sporting events were on hold, the industry is now going through a cooling period.

 Major organizations, such as 100 Thieves and Team SoloMid, are undergoing layoffs, while viewership for some of the industry’s biggest games, such as League of Legends, is at a five-year low.